eliben/modlib/README.md

 ```

 All packages in this module are importable by other modules, except for packages
 located in the `internal` directory.
-These can only be used from within the
+These can be used from within the module
-module itself, but cannot be imported from the outside.
+itself, but cannot be imported from the outside.

 To run all tests in this module: